mikevastech/subracker-app/README.md

 - Look for amazing photos on [instagram](https://instagram.com/mikevastech)
 - Check other repos on [github](https://github.com/mikevastech)
 - Follow our thoughts  on [twitter](https://twitter.com/mikevastech)
-# Donations
-Homebrew is a non-profit project run entirely by unpaid volunteers.
-If you are interested in supporting us you can ☕️ [buy us a coffe](https://buy.stripe.com/4gw16bgzM6Bw1I44gh), or maybe feel more generous and want to [help us with more horse power](https://buy.stripe.com/5kAcOTdnA8JEcmI7su)💻  or you would [like to completely fund the development](https://buy.stripe.com/6oEbKP2IW2lggCYcMP) 💰.
 # Licence
 License
 Copyright (c) Mike Vas Tech.
 All rights reserved.